Crime scene staging refers to an attempt by the perpetrator to mislead the investigation.

 In other words, he is hoping that this staged crime scene will fool investigators into believing that the perpetrator broke into the house and then murdered his wife during a physical confrontation.

-However, experienced detectives will always be on the lookout for crime scene staging.
+However, experienced detectives will always be on the lookout for staging.
 If a small detail does not line up with their experience of previous crimes, they will quickly realize that someone is trying to lead them astray.

 Consequently, they begin to suspect the husband.